adamsburge/geographica/README.md

 - [Brian Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=2895s)

 ## Tools Used
-- This [CSS Filter Generator](https://codepen.io/sosuke/pen/Pjoqqp) by [Barrett Sonntag](https://codepen.io/sosuke) helped create the css filter which changes the colors of the progress bar icons.
+- This [CSS Filter Generator](https://codepen.io/sosuke/pen/Pjoqqp) by [Barrett Sonntag](https://codepen.io/sosuke) helped create the CSS filter which changes the colors of the progress bar icons.
 - The color scheme used on this site came from using the [Adobe Color tool](https://color.adobe.com/create/color-wheel)
 - The background gradient was made using [this gradient tool](https://cssgradient.io)

 ## Individuals
 - My Mentor, [Adegbenga Adeye](https://github.com/deye9), provided comments and feedback
-- My wife, Megan, provided played the game several times and provided feedback on functionality and style.
+- My wife, Megan, provided played the game several times and provided feedback on functionality and style
-- My brother-in-law, Matthew, played the game and provided feeback on functionality.
+- My brother-in-law, Matthew, played the game and provided feeback on functionality